bitifet/package-browser-field-spec/README.md

 If a module you depend on already includes a ```browser``` field, then you don't have to do anything special.
 Whenever you require that module, the bundler SHOULD use the hint provided by the module.

+If the module is not meant to be used server-side, you can still omit the ```main``` field by specifying the entry point in a "main" key of the object.

 ### ignore a module
 You can simply prevent a module or file from being loaded into a bundle by specifying a value of ```false``` for any of the keys.
 This is useful if you know certain codepaths will not be executed client side but find it awkward to split up or change the code structure.